.

 closely similar to B. sichelii and with white

-bands) has been described from Turkey, it could be interpreted
+bands) has been described from Turkey, it can be interpreted

 as another white-banded (but western) colour form.
 Evidence